abertschi/omelette-sync/readme.md

 # OmeletteSync

-OmeletteSync is a file synchronization tools for cloud storage.
+OmeletteSync is a file synchronization tool for cloud storage.
 It keeps track of all your files, synchronizes changes with the cloud and uses industrial encryption standards to encrypt your files during synchronization.